Onkar2102/ToxSearch/src/ea/README.md

 # Keep IDs consistent with current population
 engine.update_next_id()
 ```

+**Recent Improvements:**
+- Reduced `max_num_parents` from 4 to 2 to control population growth
+- Increased `adaptive_selection_after` from 5 to 10 generations
+- Added 4 new mutation operators
+- Enhanced error handling and fallback mechanisms

 ### **2. RunEvolution** (`RunEvolution.py`)
 The main evolution pipeline driver and execution coordinator.